Back in our high school days between 1996-2001, we were always dubbed the “weird” or “eccentric” kid in class.

 Why Izzard’s Glorious is Glorious

-This recording of Glorious took place in 1997 at the Hammersmith Apollo in London.
+The video recording of Glorious took place in 1997 at the Hammersmith Apollo in London.
 It eventually enjoyed a release to VHS, cassette (remember those!?), DVD, and you can find chunks of it online.

-The show starts out with the mother of all topics—the beginning of time.
+And the show starts out with the mother of all topics—the beginning of time.